Vibhu-Agarwal/potter_spells/CONTRIBUTING.md

 ## Compare and Pull Request
 - Compare the branches and start a Pull Request to merge the changes in the master branch

 ## You contributed to the project.
-Congrats on your contribution 🎉
+Congrats on your contribution 🎉 and welcome to Open Source